ArtiPedia/blog-v3/_posts/2014-10-01-why-webjeda.md

 They are old and discontinued but I it was a good learning curve building these websites.
 I kept them in the repository as a memory.

-I realized (very late) that web designing is my passion.
+I have realized (very late) that web designing is my passion.
 I kept on learning more about html5.
 I also started learning Android application development.
 I never thought I can make it a business but I fully enjoyed making modern websites.

 I have named it webjeda.
 Web means the internet and jeda means spider in my mother tongue.